 - Large pieces of debris, such as chucks of tires and discarded trash

 - Watch out for intersections – Around half of all motorcycle accidents occur at intersections.
 Most of these accidents happen because a car driver turned left in front of the motorcycle.
-Along with remaining as visible as possible, you also want to carefully approach any intersection and remain on high alert for drivers trying to turn in front of you.
+Along with remaining as visible as possible, you also want to approach any intersection carefully and remain on high alert for drivers trying to turn in front of you.

 - Avoid inclement weather – Rain, snow, and ice cause many vehicle accidents of all types, but motorcycles are especially suspectable to adverse road conditions, and they can easily lose control on slippery surfaces.
 Furthermore, motorcycle helmets usually do not have wipers like a car’s windshield, and you may not be able to see the road or the traffic in front of you if you try to ride when it’s raining or snowing.

 Along with following these suggestions, you can also increase your chances of staying safe on your motorcycle.
-Also, make sure you are properly trained, particularly if you are new to riding motorcycles.
+Also, ensure you are properly trained, particularly if you are new to riding motorcycles.
 The Motorcycle Safety Foundation offers a wide range of online and in-person motorcycle safety classes you can attend, and you may receive discounts on your insurance premiums upon completing the courses.

 Contact Us for Help